-What do you do when dairy isn't an option?
+Do you know what to do when dairy isn't an option and you still want that creamy taste?
 In all of my years of cooking for clients (and myself), the most difficult and common challenge I have found is finding good dairy substitutes.
 Though many of my clients have problems of one type or another with dairy products, I still want to make them delicious meals that they will love.

 Even those little “add-ons” can be a problem and are hard to bypass or substitute in a dish that needs the parmesan on the pasta or the dollop of sour cream on the tostada.

 Do you try to limit or avoid dairy?